fillip1984/ab-initio/README.md

 # ab-initio

-> Playing around with NextJs server actions, trying to build an entire weight tracking application without a single api route having to be written.
+> Playing around with NextJs server actions, trying to build a very basic weight tracking application without a single api route having to be written.

 Name of repo: <https://en.wikipedia.org/wiki/Ab_initio>